 Free Genealogy Webinars from the Family History Library in SLC

 You don’t have to be in Utah to enjoy wonderful classes regarding genealogy and family history.
-The Family History Library in Salt Lake City offers numerous webinars each month.
+The Family History Library in Salt Lake City offers numerous free webinars each month.
 Their list is quite extensive and cover a wide variety of topics.

 Free Genealogy Webinars from Legacy Family Tree